Li Xiaohong

-Li Xiaohong (李晓红 (李曉紅, Lǐ Xiǎohóng); born June 1959) is a Chinese engineer and educator, and the current President of the Chinese Academy of Engineering (CAE).
+Li Xiaohong (李晓红 (李曉紅, Lǐ Xiǎohóng); born June 1959) is a Chinese engineer and educator.
 He served as the president of Chongqing University from 2003 to 2010, and was appointed the president of Wuhan University in 2010.
-In 2011, he was elected as a member of the CAE.
+In 2011, he was elected as a member of the Chinese Academy of Engineering (CAE), and served as the president of the CAE from 2018 to 2026.
 As a researcher, Li's main interests are in the field of mining engineering.
 He made contributions to the development of water jet cutters in China, and established new equations about jet parameters and cutting effection, so the use of abrasive jet could be improved.

 Life and career

 Li was born into a rural family; he once served as a commune cadre in 1975.
 In 1978, he entered the Mining Engineering Department, Chongqing University, and was appointed the party secretary of the department after he graduated in 1982.
 From June 1989, he trained at UC Berkeley for 3 years.
 In 1993, he received his doctor's degree in engineering from Chongqing University.
 Then he served as a visiting scholar at UQ from March to August 1996.
 Li later served as the dean of College of Resources and Environmental Engineering, Chongqing University, from 1994 to 1998.
 He served as the president of Chongqing University from 2003 to 2010, and the president of Wuhan University from 2010 to 2016.